How To Offer Help … Don’t

 Ever found yourself in a situation like this?

 You’re in the middle of a great meeting with a new connection—let’s call him Michael—and you see the potential for a highly-valuable, mutually-beneficial relationship.

 Wanting to make a good impression (and lay a strong foundation for the relationship), you wrap up the meeting with an attempt to uncover the challenges he’s currently facing to see how to offer help.
 And despite the best intentions, it’s at this crucial moment that you make the common (but grave) mistake of asking, “Hey before we wrap this up … How can I help you?”

 Am I really saying it’s wrong to offer your help?
 Absolutely.
 Let me explain.

 Don’t get me wrong: I understand your offer’s coming from a genuine desire to provide value, and there’s nothing wrong with that.
 In fact, that’s the heart of Positive Alacrity and the foundation of great relationships.

-The problem is, most people go about offering help in the worst way possible and, as a result, end up not helping as effectively as they could (if at all).
+The problem is most people go about how to offer help in the worst way possible and, as a result, end up not helping as effectively as they could (if at all).

-If you really want to provide value to the other person, it’s time for a new approach; and that starts by recognizing the faults in using the “front door” “How can I help you?” tactic most people use.
+If you really want to know how to offer help that provides true value to the other person, it’s time for a new approach; and that starts by recognizing the faults in using the “front door” “How can I help you?” tactic most people use.

 Why “How Can I Help You?”
 Just Doesn’t Work